| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday March 17, 2011

 the Regional Food Bank of Oklahoma will be several hundred packages of

+fresh ground pork produced by some of the exhibitors of the Youth Expo.
 For the past couple of years, Chelsie Livingston of the Seiling FFA Chapter has donated her show pig to the local food pantry if it does not qualify for any premium sales.
 When the Seiling Chapter Advisor Ben Fisher heard that the Diamond Hats had organized a food drive in cooperation with the office of Governor Mary Fallin for those coming to the Oklahoma Youth Expo, their chapter decided they would try to find corporate sponsors to pay for the processing and donate six pigs from the Seiling FFA to the Food Drive.
 Click on the LINK below for more on this story- and remember- if you are going to the Oklahoma Youth Expo in the next few days- be sure to grab a sack full of canned goods and bring them to help fill the trailer! | |

-Skye McNeil Wins the Kerr Traveling Trophy at the Oklahoma Youth Expo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The hardware
+| Skye McNeil Wins the Kerr Traveling Trophy at the Oklahoma Youth Expo ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The hardware

 that State Representative Skye McNiel won last night at the Oklahoma Youth